NEMPH/nem-apps-lib/README.md

 There are 2 ways to put a Fee.
 One can either just indicate a Fee using the Amount object or create Fee by creating a Custom Fee Calculation.

+<h3>Global and Transaction Level Fees</h3>

+Fees can also be configurable.
+With the API, the developers can put in their own Fee Calculation on either per Transaction or for All Transaction.

 <h3>Fee on the Transaction</h3>

 ```java